 I truly enjoy teaching at our college.
-Waubonsee students are an admirable group of people: You work hard, regularly balancing the competing demands of school, jobs, and family.
-Your creativity, tenacity, and desire to give back to your communities have enriched our college.
-I encourage you to embrace these strengths—and look inside yourselves for other qualities to help you succeed.
+Over the past 25 years, I’ve had the privilege of meeting thousands of students who’ve inspired me to be a better historian and teacher.
+Waubonsee students are an admirable group of people who work hard, regularly balancing the competing demands of school, jobs, and family.
+Your creativity, tenacity, and desire to make a difference in the world have enriched our college and strengthened our community.
+I encourage you to embrace your talents—and look inside yourselves for qualities to help you succeed.

 Why do I teach History?